riley-martine/makarakov/README.md

 - [ ] Code quality
 - [ ] Test python versions support
 - [ ] I wanna be a real python package!
+- [ ] Print some things while making models
+- [ ] Do some multiprocessing